ycpcs/cs481-fall2015/assign/assign03.md

 -   **Minimal Working System (Monday, October 12th)** - this milestone will include the core object model classes and corresponding unit test framework for the system.
 It should also include a basic functional user interface (possibly console based) to demonstrate functionality.
 -   **50% Working System (Monday, November 9th)** - this milestone will expand the minimal working system to include additional functionality and an initial graphical interface
--   **Final Working System (Wednesday, December 16th)** - this milestone should demonstrate all the features of the complete and integrated system
+-   **Final Working System (Friday, December 18th)** - this milestone should demonstrate all the features of the complete and integrated system

 ## Issues